YuanXun9834/SG_Routing_UI_LinYuanXun/README.md

 ### Calculate a Route

+**Method 1: Plan Mode (Recommended)**
 1. Ensure the server status shows "✓ Ready"
 2. Select a travel type (Car, Bicycle, or Walk)
+3. Click "📍 Enter Plan Mode" button
+4. Click anywhere on the map to set the START point
+5. Click anywhere on the map to set the END point
+6. The route is automatically calculated and displayed

+**Method 2: Manual Entry**
+1. Ensure the server status shows "✓ Ready"
+2. Select a travel type (Car, Bicycle, or Walk)
-3. Enter start and end point coordinates (or use defaults)
+3. Enter start and end point coordinates in the input fields (or use defaults)
 4. Click "Calculate Route"
 5. The route will be displayed on the map as a blue line